 2) Keep it Clean

 Like every room in your home, clutter, disorganization, and dirt will affect your energy.
 Take some extra time to keep this space especially neat and tidy – keep the bills in the office, the kid’s toys in the toy room, etc. Again let this be a special space, for only beautiful things that you love, have sentimental value or evoke the energy and spirit you want in your bedroom.
 Using steam mops to wash out the carpet and keep it smelling fresh is also a great idea to keep a bedroom fresh.

 3) Between the Sheets

-When choosing colours for a bedroom, I like to keep them neutral – whites, grays, tans and muted blues and greens – they are soft, romantic and calming.
-If you really want to go bold in your bedroom, it can be done – just be sure to incorporate your bold colour in multiple different aspects of the room – maybe in paint, fabric, furniture, accessories etc. to prevent a stark contrast from occurring.
-Pulling in different shades of your colour will also help soften the space, creating a cohesive look that when pulled together can be relaxing and cozy.
+When choosing colors for a bedroom, I like to keep them neutral – whites, grays, tans and muted blues and greens – they are soft, romantic and calming.
+If you really want to go bold in your bedroom, it can be done – just be sure to incorporate your bold color in multiple different aspects of the room – maybe in paint, fabric, furniture, accessories, etc. to prevent a stark contrast from occurring.
+Pulling in different shades of your color will also help soften the space, creating a cohesive look that when pulled together can be relaxing and cozy.
 To read more about colour theory, click here.

 Keep these in mind when creating your sanctuary and you’re sure to have better sleep, face the day with more energy and positivity and connect more deeply and freely with your partner!